leegavin/andredemo/README.md

-Connect the toolkit to the server using 127.0.0.1:7600 Run the test for the flow - which should work :-)
+Connect the toolkit to the server using 127.0.0.1:7600 **NOTE: Remember to make sure that the SSL settings are correct for the signer cert**

+Run the test for the flow - which should work :-)

 Have fun!!!